UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

   If you set the host to ``0.0.0.0``, the Gateway will listen on all network interfaces of the host machine, else it will listen only on the specified one.

-If the scheme of the hostname URL is set to https, the Gateway uses the configuration data from ``security.properties`` to configure the HTTPS settings.
+If the scheme of the hostname URL is set to ``https``, the Gateway uses the configuration data from ``security.properties`` to configure the HTTPS settings.